jeffdupont/bootstrap-data-table/README.md

 + **rowCallback**: undefined
 [Optional] This is a callback function when a row is completed with rendering allowing you to further manipulate the display.
 It will pass the current row object as the only parameter to the function.

++ **tableCallback**: undefined
+[Optional] This is a callback function when the table has completed rendering just prior to being displayed on the page.

++ **headerCallback**: undefined
+[Optional] This is a callback function when the header has completed rendering allowing you to further manipulate the columns displayed.

++ **footerCallback**: undefined
+[Optional] This is a callback function when the footer has completed rendering allowing you to further manipulate the data for the footer.